calebkleveter/chatter/Tutorials/parent-child-relationships/README.md

 ## Creating a Child

-In the app we are creating, the 'parent' model will be `User` and the 'child' model will be a new `Post` model we are going to create.
+In the app we are creating, the 'parent' model will be `User` and the 'child' model will be a new `Post` model.
 Start by creating a `Post.swift` file in your `Models/` directory and building the basic structure of the `Post` model:

 https://gist.github.com/calebkleveter/c5fe46e889428d5b0e574a3f89f4d702

 Now we need to think of what a post needs.
-There are many things you could add, such as images, polls, and other widgets, but that gets out of the scope of this tutorial, so we will only have 2 fields:
+There are many things you could add, such as images, polls, and other widgets, but that gets out of the scope of this tutorial, so we will have only 2 fields:

 - `contents`: This is the text that people can read.
 - `userID`: The ID of the `User` that owns the post.